fun-redoc/tic-tac-toe-gloss/README.md

 simple tic tac toe game for two remote players written in haskell

-used gloss for rendering
++ gloss for rendering
-websocktes for communication
++ websocktes for communication

 ## Compile